OWASP/www-chapter-zhytomyr/index.md

 ![OWASP Zhytomyr](assets/images/OWASP_LOGO.png "OWASP Zhytomyr")

-OWASP Zhytomyr chapter was founded in 2019 by [Bohdan Nikitenko](mailto:bohdan.nikitenko@owasp.org) and Julia Potapenko The chapter aims at holding quarterly meetups in the format of 4 talks and probably 1 workshop.
+OWASP Zhytomyr chapter was founded in 2019 by [Bohdan Nikitenko](mailto:bohdan.nikitenko@owasp.org) Second leader is [Julia Potapenko] (mailto:julia.potapenko@owasp.org) The chapter aims at holding quarterly meetups in the format of 4 talks and probably 1 workshop.

 ## How to find us